sagrath23/basic-soap-test/README.md

-Express & ES6 REST API Boilerplate
+Express & ES6 Github API v.
+4 Boilerplate
 ==================================

 This is a straightforward boilerplate for building REST APIs with ES6 and Express.